eiriklied/coffee_script_article/README.md

 Using a compiled language will make using a debugger harder, as you will be debugging the compiled code.
 There are initiatives underway to make a source mapper for CoffeeScript, which will allow debugging CoffeeScript directly, but as of writing nothing has been released.

 Lastly, you will need to fit CoffeeScript into your build process.
-This will be discussed in the following section.

-## Fitting it into your build process
-  - Wro4J
-  - JAWR
-  - Et eller anna på .NET
+Depending on your platform, there are several tools available for this.
+TODO: SKRIV SKIKKELIG

 ## Conclusion
 win!